Optional Specializations

 • Courses in a JMS specialization also count toward your major.

-• Each specialization requires a total of six courses (18 credits).
+• Each specialization requires a total of five courses (15 credits): two required courses and three electives.

 • Once in the Journalism and Media Studies major, you can declare the specialization in one of two ways: